NuGet/docs.microsoft.com-nuget/docs/consume-packages/Reinstalling-and-Updating-Packages.md

 - To reinstall a package, you can use the same command with the `-reinstall` parameter.
 This approach is the easiest option, if it's compatible with your configuration.

 For more information, see the [Update-Package command](#update-package-command) and [Package reinstall considerations](#package-reinstall-considerations) sections.

-### Package Manager UI

-In addition to the Console interface, the Package Manager UI also provides menu options to install, update, and uninstall packages.

-- To update a package, open the **Updates** tab, choose one or more packages, then select **Update**.

-- To reinstall a package, first uninstall the package and then install it again.
-Open the **Installed** tab, choose a package and record its name, then select **Uninstall**.
-Switch to the **Browse** tab and search for the package name, choose the package, then select **Install**.

 ### NuGet CLI